-• Ensuring an appropriate representative from the agency attends the POC planning meeting and is an active participant in the team meeting;

-NOTE: An appropriate representative is considered to be someone who has knowledge and authority to make decisions about the recipient's service delivery.
+- 1. Ensuring an appropriate representative from the agency attends the POC planning meeting and is an active participant in the team meeting; - NOTE: An appropriate representative is considered to be someone who has knowledge and authority to make decisions about the beneficiary's service delivery.
 This person may be a program manager, case supervisor, or the executive director or designee.
-An unlicensed direct service worker is not considered an appropriate representative for the POC planning meeting.

-- Communicating and working with support coordinators and other support team members to achieve the recipient's personal outcomes; - Ensuring the provider plan of care documents are updated as changes occur, including the recipient's emergency contact information and list of medications; - Informing the support coordinator by telephone or e-mail as soon as the agency recognizes that any goals, objectives or timelines in the POC will not meet the recipient's needs, but not later than 10 days prior to the expiration of any timelines in the service plan that cannot be met; - An update to the provider documents should only occur as a result of a documented meeting with the recipient or authorized representative where the reason for change is indicated and all parties sign the meeting attendance record; - Ensuring the provider agency support team member(s) sign and date any revisions to the service plan indicating agreement with the changes to the goals, objectives or time lines; - Providing the support coordination agency or LDH representatives with requested written documentation including, but not limited to: - Completed, signed and dated service plan;, - Service logs, progress notes, and progress summaries; - Direct service worker attendance and payroll records; - Written grievance or complaint filed by recipient/family; - Critical or other incident reports involving the recipient; and - Entrance and exit interview documentation.
+An unlicensed direct service worker (DSW) is not considered an appropriate representative for the POC planning meeting. - 2.
+Communicating and working with support coordinators and other support team members to achieve the beneficiary's personal outcomes; - 3.
+Ensuring the provider POC documents are updated as changes occur, including the beneficiary's emergency contact information and list of medications; - 4.
+Informing the support coordinator by telephone or e-mail as soon as the agency recognizes that any goals, objectives or timelines in the POC will not meet the beneficiary's needs, but not later than 10 days prior to the expiration of any timelines in the service plan that cannot be met; - 5.
+An update to the provider documents should only occur as a result of a documented meeting with the beneficiary or authorized representative where the reason for change is indicated and all parties sign the meeting attendance record;

-- Explaining to the recipient/family in his/her native language the recipient rights and responsibilities within the agency; and - Assuring that recipients are free to make a choice of providers without undue influence.
+- 6. Ensuring the provider agency support team member(s) sign and date any revisions to the service plan indicating agreement with the changes to the goals, objectives or time lines; - 7.
+Providing the support coordination agency or LDH representatives with requested written documentation including, but not limited to: - a.
+Completed, signed, and dated service plan; - b.
+Service logs, progress notes, and progress summaries; - c.
+DSW attendance and payroll records; - d.
+Written grievance or complaint filed by beneficiary/family; - e.
+Critical or other incident reports involving the beneficiary; and - f.
+Entrance and exit interview documentation. - 8.
+Explaining to the beneficiary/family in his/her native language the beneficiary rights and responsibilities within the agency; - 9.
+Assuring that beneficiaries are free to make a choice of providers without undue influence; and - 10.
+Medicaid has established a DSW Wage floor.
+Provider agencies must follow these rules and pay the DSW as directed by Medicaid.
+The current wage floor can be found in the Louisiana Administrative Code and the OCDD will post a memo on the OCDD website (https://ldh.la.gov/index.cfm/subhome/11/n/8).
+Providers will be responsible for following this directive.